networkop/tkng/content/services/loadBalancer/_index.md

 Finally, it's very important to understand why LoadBalancer Services are also assigned with a unique NodePort ([previous chapter](/services/nodeport/) explains how it happens).
 As we'll see in the below [lab scenarios](/services/loadbalancer/#lab), NodePort is not really needed if we use direct network integration via BGP or ARP.
 In these cases, the underlying physical network is aware of both the external IP, as learned from BGP's NLRI or ARP's SIP/DIP fields, and its next-hop learned from BGP's next-hop or ARP's source MAC fields.
 This information is advertised throughout the network so that every device knows where to send these packets.

-However, the same does not apply to environments where L4 load-balancer is located multiple hops away from cluster Nodes.
+However, the same does not apply to environments where L4 load balancer is located multiple hops away from cluster Nodes.
 In these cases, intermediate network devices are not aware of external IPs and only know how to forward packets to Node IPs.
-This is why an external load-balancer will DNAT incoming packets to one of the Node IPs and will use NodePort as a unique identifier of a target Service.
+This is why an external load balancer will DNAT incoming packets to one of the Node IPs and will use NodePort as a unique identifier of a target Service.

-The last point is summarised in the following high-level diagram, showing how load-balancers operate in two different scenarios:
+The last point is summarised in the following high-level diagram, showing how load balancers operate in two different scenarios:

 {{< iframe "https://viewer.diagrams.net/?highlight=0000ff&edit=_blank&hide-pages=1&editable=false&layers=1&nav=0&page-id=xeDI84nk2ZPcPtgblqcf&title=k8s-guide.drawio#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fnetworkop%2Fk8s-guide-labs%2Fmaster%2Fdiagrams%2Fk8s-guide.drawio" >}}